arkivanov/Decompose/docs/navigation/stack/navigation.md

 ### bringToFront

 Removes all components with configurations of the provided `Configuration`'s class, and adds the provided `Configuration` to the top of the stack.
-This is primarily helpful when implementing a Decompose app with [bottom navigation](https://github.com/badoo/Decompose/discussions/178)
+This is primarily helpful when implementing a Decompose app with Bottom Navigation.
+See the [related discussion](https://github.com/badoo/Decompose/discussions/178) in the *old repository*.

 !!! note
     The operation is performed as one transaction.
 If there is already a component with the same configuration, it will not be recreated.